 Court Fines and Statutory Declarations

 Every day, we receive enquiries from the public about a letter or visit from a bailiff in relation to a magistrate court fine that they knew nothing about.
 Usually, the reason had been because all prior notices had been sent to a previous address.
-This is a very common problem with road traffic offences such as speeding etc and is usually due to the motorist failing to update their driving licence and log book (V5C) not being updated with DVLA following a change of address.
+This is a very common problem with road traffic offences such as speeding etc and is usually due to a driving licence and log book (V5C) not being updated with DVLA following a change of address.

 Driving licence suspended.